Nachtraven/ucl-2026-based-on-kul-typst-template/template/sections/introduction.typ

 We will begin by diving into the current state of the art in histology for drug sreening, followed by the MicroCT methods used, and finish with an exploration of the methods of image understanding more broadly,

 #linebreak()

-*Should this be extended?
-I intend to add images*
+*Should this be extended with the aetiology of cancer and angiogenesis?*